The Killian Curse: Shrinking/Game/Past

-Elizabeth – Her curse was a kendo video game.
-She and Karl attempted to play but Karl is quickly knocked unconscious, she defeated the oni that was sent after her.
-In the end, the Traitor attempts to take her soul but fails and retreats.
+Elizabeth – Her curse is a kendo video game.
+She and Karl attempt to play, but Karl is quickly knocked unconscious; she defeats the oni that was sent after her.
+In the end, the Traitor attempts to take her soul, but fails and retreats.
+The number 21 appeared on a sign in a take-away shop.

-Te Aroha – Her curse was when she went back in time into the past years of Killian High.
-She met a spirit that warned her about three 19th-century bullies that Killian had sent.
-The bullies chased her onto a train where Killian asked her for her ticket, then the train pulled her into the world of lost souls where she saw Jack.
-The number 21 appeared when TP went past the number on a wall in graffiti.
+Te Aroha – Her curse is when she goes back in time into the past years of Killian High.
+She meets a spirit that warns her about three 19th-century bullies that Killian had sent.
+The bullies chase her onto a train where Killian asked her for her ticket, then the train pulled her into the world of lost souls, where she saw Jack.
+The number 21 appears when TP goes past the number on a wall in graffiti.

 Necromancer/Voodoo/Immunity

-Lucy – Her demon was a medium who was possessed by a necromancer and attacked most of the girls at the library then the demon went to Lucy's house.
-Karen tried to warn her but it was too late.
+Lucy – Her demon is a medium possessed by a necromancer, who attacks most of the girls at the library, then the demon goes to Lucy's house.
+Karen tries to warn her, but it is too late.
 The girls had set a seance near section "012-021" in the library.

-Will – He brought back the voodoo doll from his last curse (when Karen made the voodoo doll of Keith but it ended up affecting Will) because he did not believe it was safe with the Traitor around and knew it still worked.
-The traitor took the doll, and pulled Will's legs and arm off and put them in the school furnace.
+Will – He brings back the voodoo doll from his last curse (when Karen's voodoo doll affected Will instead of Keith) because he does not believe it is safe with the Traitor around and knows it still works.
+The Traitor takes the doll, and pulls Will's legs and arm off, then put them in the school furnace.
 Karen managed to save the doll and sew his arms and legs back on.
-"21" was found on top of The Anti-Killian Meeting door.
+"21" was found on top of the Anti-Killian Meeting door.

-David – His curse was on Killian's Island (a nod to Survivor).
-He is tripped over during the chase for immunity and all the boys blamed him to be the traitor.
-They voted him out and Killian took his soul.
+David – His curse is on Killian's Island (a nod to Survivor).
+He is tripped over during the chase for immunity, and several students blame him to be the traitor.
+They vote him out, and Killian takes his soul.
 The "credits" for Killian's Island read "Room 21".